Goldsmiths, University of London has opted into the TEF and received a Bronze award.

 - We have a lively events programme that attracts renowned speakers, so you'll have the opportunity to hear (and challenge) the latest political arguments, theories and ideas

-Year 1 (credit level 4) Students take a total of 120 credits comprised of these compulsory modules: Political Theory and Ideologies UK and European Comparative Governance and Politics World Politics You will also study exactly 30 credits worth of modules from the following list.
+Year 1 (credit level 4) You'll take these compulsory modules: Political Theory and Ideologies UK and European Comparative Governance and Politics World Politics You will also study exactly 30 credits worth of modules from the following list.
 Introduction to Political Economy Introduction to Economic Policy Colonialism, Power and Resistance Year 2 (credit level 5) In your second year, you will take the following compulsory module.
-Modern Political Theory 30 credits Students take a total of 90 credits from the list of options currently available in the Department.
-Political Economy Making Modern Japan Modern Britain: Politics from 1979 - today Rough Politics Global Governance and World Order International Political Economy 2 Security Studies Contemporary International Relations Theories Europe Since 1945 US Politics and Foreign Policy International Politics of the Middle East Liberalism and its Critics Ideologies and Interests: Political Thought in Modern Britain Topics in International Economics Year 3 (credit level 6) Students write a research dissertation (30 credits) and make up their remaining 90 credits from the list of options currently available in the Department: New Radical Political Economy Anarchism Colonialism and Non-Western Political Thought An(other) China: Streetscenes of Politics Contemporary Theories Feminist Politics Political Islam: Ideology and Discourse Boom and Bust: Economic Crises in Theory and History Philosophy, Freedom and Existence Armed Politics and Political Violence Politics of Popular Music Feminist Economics Please note that due to staff research commitments not all of these modules may be available every year.
+Modern Political Theory Students take a total of 90 credits from the list of options currently available in the Department.
+Political Economy Making Modern Japan Modern Britain: Politics from 1979 - today Rough Politics Global Governance and World Order International Political Economy 2 Security Studies Contemporary International Relations Theories Europe Since 1945 US Politics and Foreign Policy International Politics of the Middle East Liberalism and its Critics Ideologies and Interests: Political Thought in Modern Britain Topics in International Economics Year 3 (credit level 6) Students write a research dissertation (30 credits) and make up their remaining 90 credits from the list of options currently available in the Department: New Radical Political Economy Anarchism Colonialism and Non-Western Political Thought An(other) China: Streetscenes of Politics Contemporary Theories Feminist Politics Political Islam: Ideology and Discourse Boom and Bust: Economic Crises in Theory and History Philosophy, Freedom and Existence Armed Politics and Political Violence The Politics of Popular Music Feminist Economics Please note that due to staff research commitments not all of these modules may be available every year.

 You’ll be assessed by a variety of methods, depending on your module choices.
 These include coursework, examinations, group work and projects.